-Map 3: the truck driver The named town of Nachij is thus explicitly and interactively located with respect to the place the men sit, via gaze and a subsequent interactive echo: an oriented pointing gesture.
-Evidence like this suggest that Tzotzil speakers, despite the lack of insistent verbal reinforcement for directional precision in speech, nonetheless maintain orientation in their bodily representations of local geography.
-In this small interactive fragment, the interlocutors mutually produce multiple aspects of these representations - a topic worthy of study in its own right, but one which I shall not pursue here.
-Instead, in the rest of this paper I consider how detailed and exact these representations are, and how far they extend away from immediately available, commonly known local landmarks.
-4. ROUTE DESCRIPTIONS: LOCAL SPACE

-As part of a larger project^s National Science Foundation KDI program, Grant No. BCS-9980054, "Cross-Modal Analysis of Signal and Sense: Multimedia Corpora and Tools for Gesture, Speech, and Gaze Research." to examine the relationships between speech, gesture, and gaze by using video and computational tools to facilitate exact calculation of motion vectors in gesture (see Bryll and Quek, n.d.), I decided to look more closely at gestural evidence for an "absolute" frame of reference in Tzotzil spatial conceptualization.
+There is thus evidence to suggest that Tzotzil speakers, despite the lack of insistent verbal reinforcement for directional precision in speech, nonetheless maintain orientation in their gestured (and thus, evidently, cognitive) representations of at least local geography.
+The question I want to address in the rest of this paper is exactly how detailed and exact these representations are, and how far they extend away from immediately available, commonly known local landmarks.
+4. Route descriptions: local space As part of a larger project to examine the relationships between speech, gesture, and gaze by using hi-tech video tools to facilitate exact calculation of motion vectors in gesture (see Bryll and Quek n.d.), I decided to look more closely at gestural evidence for an "absolute" frame of reference in Tzotzil spatial conceptualization.
 Let me describe the experiment, before discussing the results.
 To allow for computer-assisted calculation of directional vectors in gesture, a procedure was designed involving multiple digital video recordings of the same interaction, precisely calibrated.
 For the purposes of this work, in July 2001 I asked my Zinacantec compadre, M, to describe to me the route he used to take to travel to Cancún.
-This was the same man who had serendipitously described the identical route ten years previously, and although in the intervening years he had made the trip only once (by air - he said he had no idea what route the airplane had followed because he had been too frightened to look down at the earth below), he had no hesitation in performing the task for the five digital cameras arrayed around us.6 Because of the vagaries of natural light and color 5 Support was from a subcontract to Reed College from National Science Foundation KDI program, Grant No. BCS-9980054, "Cross-Modal Analysis of Signal and Sense: Multimedia Corpora and Tools for Gesture, Speech, and Gaze Research," Frances Quek, Principal Investigator.
-6 Clearly the experimental situation differed, in obvious ways, from a natural interaction, partly because of the multiple video cameras, but more importantly because my compadre could assume that I already (as contrasted with videos filmed in a controlled laboratory), it never proved possible to use computer-assisted vector analysis on the resulting videotapes.
+This was the same man who had serendipitously described the identical route ten years previously, and although in the intervening years he had made the trip only once (by air-he said he had no idea what route the airplane had followed because he had been too frightened to look down at the earth below), he had no hesitation in performing the task for the five digital cameras arrayed around us.
+Because of the vagaries of natural light and color (as contrasted with videos filmed in a controlled laboratory), it never proved to be possible to use computer-assisted vector analysis on the resulting videotapes.
 However, since the different video cameras were carefully positioned and their directional orientations precisely measured, it has been possible to hand-code approximate directional vectors at salient points in M's narrative.
-Figure 5 diagrams M's rough orientation in the 1991 films, when he described how to get to Cancún from the vantage point of his home village of Nabenchauk.
+Figure 9 diagrams M's rough orientation in the 1991 films, when he described how to get to Cancún from the vantage point of his home village of Nabenchauk.
 In fact, in 1991, M described the route twice, once for me in the morning, and again, later that same day for my colleague Lourdes de León.
 The comparisons below draw on videotapes of both versions.

-1991 filming of Cancún route, Nabenchauk Figure 5.

-On the basis of the narrated route description in 1991, I was able to calculate a very approximate rendering of the directions involved in the different stages of the trip, as shown in Figure 6, which can be compared to a standard Western map of the same territory in Figure 7.7 A principal aim in the present study was to understand not simply the overall course of different trajectories in M's descriptions of this route, but further to tease out his point-by-point or intersection-by-intersection tracking of (and memory for) directions all along the route between highland Chiapas and Cancún.
-It seems clear, from the maps, that in the 1991 tellings M had a strong memory for the overall trajectories . knew the route in question as well as he, thus changing his formulations and "recipient design" in general.
-7 Note that while the orientation of each segment can be calculated from M's gestures, there is of course no comparable way to work out the corresponding distances, which are thus represented on Figure 6 so as to coincide with the standard measurements.
-I do not mean to privilege the graphic and metrical representations of Western maps but only to allow comparison of the represented directions.
+1991 filming of Cancœn route, Nabenchauk Figure 9.
+On the basis of the narrated route description in 1991, I was able to calculate a very approximate rendering of the directions involved in the different stages of the trip, as shown in Figure 10, which can be compared to a standard Western map of the same territory in Figure 11.4 A principal aim in the present study was to understand not simply the overall course of different trajectories in M's descriptions of this route, but further to tease out his point-by-point or intersection-by-intersection tracking of (and memory for) directions all along the route between highland Chiapas and Cancún.
+It seems clear, from the maps, that M had a strong memory for the overall trajectories in the 1991 tellings.
+4 Note that while the orientation of each segment can be calculated from M's gestures, there is of course no comparable way to work out the corresponding distances, which are thus represented on Figure 10 so as to coincide with the standard measurements.

-Figure 6: M's approximate "gestured" map of the route to Cancún, 1991 telling
+Figure 10: M's approximate "gestured" map of the route to Cancún, 1991 telling